 In addition, we can support educators who may not have been able to take our digital files home by providing them through a file sharing site (Google drive, Dropbox).
-If we can help you adapt your curriculum to remote learning, please call 800-626-2950, send a message or request a webinar!
+If we can help you adapt your curriculum to remote learning, please call 800-626-2950 or:

 Suggestions for Remote Learning